Research & Insight

 Outsourcing Center, Patti Putnicki, Business Writer

-The past few years have not been kind to retailers.
+The past few years have not been kind to the retail industry.
 Sluggish economies, shrinking margins and a more cost-conscious consumer have taken their proverbial toll.
 “We’ve seen retail sales increase by 5 percent to 6 percent, yet profits declined from 3.5 percent to 2 percent.
-So, even though stores are selling more, they’re making less,” explained …
+So, even though stores are selling more, they’re making …

 Linda Tuck Chapman, President, ONTALA Performance Solutions Ltd.